Rubbishing the term reseller - a controversial issue dominating channel conversations today.

 The security vendor’s principal offering is a back-up data recovery solution.

 On the market front, the global data back-up and recovery market size is expected to grow from US$7.12 billion in 2017 to US$11.59 billion by 2022, according to Markets and Markets.

 As with the growth in the managed services market, APAC is expected to be the fastest growing region globally.

-Enterprises are increasingly data-rich, and this trends will continue upwards in the years ahead, but in a disaster-prone region such as the Asia Pacific, the ability to protect and recover data in case of such a senary cannot be understated.
+Enterprises are increasingly data-rich, and this trend will continue upwards in the years ahead, but in a disaster-prone region such as Asia Pacific, the ability to protect and recover data in case of such a scenario cannot be understated.

 "I think when customers see for themselves that the operational expense route is the correct one they will come on board that service delivery model."